skyzyx/resume/resumes/ryanparman-software-eng-devtools.md

 > McGraw Hill is a _learning science_ company which produces textbooks, digital learning tools, and adaptive technology to enhance learning.
 It is one of the “big three” educational publishers in the U.S.

-#### Principal Engineer, Cloud Center of Excellence (January 2024—October 2024)
+#### Principal Engineer, Cloud Architecture (January 2024—October 2024)

 * Joined a team whose mission was to provide guidance and support in the cloud journey of the entire organization.
 * Started development on v2 of a project which scanned AWS accounts for misconfigurations and vulnerabilities.
 Goal was to reduce an [AWS Well-Architected] review from 2 weeks to 2 hours with automated scans, enabling more reviews annually (10 → 100).
-* Managed the migration from [CentOS] to [Amazon Linux] before the CentOS end-of-life date.
+* Managed the migration from [CentOS] to [Amazon Linux] before the CentOS end-of-life date, which elevated our security posture.
 * Proposed best practices, guardrails, and security measures to ensure a secure and efficient cloud environment.
-* Identified opportunities to extend the security measures and guardrails devised for AWS to other cloud platforms.
+* Identified opportunities to extend the security measures and guardrails devised for AWS to other cloud platforms (Microsoft Azure, Oracle Cloud).

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)